-For half a century, Bonnie Lake’s delicious and fluffy cinnamon roll recipe, shared in The Junior League of Salt Lake City’s Heritage Cookbook, has graced our family’s table.
-Bonnie, the former Food Editor of the Salt Lake Tribune, allowed her pioneer sweet roll recipe to be included in this book, which my parents gave us in our first year of marriage.
+Bonnie Lake’s delicious and fluffy cinnamon roll recipe, shared in The Junior League of Salt Lake City’s Heritage Cookbook, has graced our family’s table for half a century and is the perfect way to celebrate #NationalCinnamonRollDay.
+Bonnie, the former food editor of the Salt Lake Tribune, included her pioneer sweet roll recipe in this book, which my parents gave us in our first year of marriage.

-These rolls make an excellent gift for new neighbors, old friends, and, of course, any family occasion.
+These rolls make an excellent gift for new neighbors, old friends, and any family occasion.
 They are great for breakfast, brunch, and tea time.
 And even a sweet companion alongside a piping hot soup or stew.

 Preparation Time 35 minutes | Baking Time 25–30 minutes | Total Time 10 hours | Yield 2 dozen rolls |